sigp/lighthouse/book/src/ui-configuration.md

 # 📦 Installation

-Siren supports any operating system that supports container runtimes and/or NodeJS 18, this includes Linux, MacOS, and Windows.
+Siren supports any operating system that supports containers and/or NodeJS 18, this includes Linux, MacOS, and Windows.
 The recommended way of running Siren is by launching the [docker container](https://hub.docker.com/r/sigp/siren).

 ## Version Requirement